fabiofranchino/blog/_posts/2017-09-12-dispatch-custom-event-with-parameter.md

 This post just to remember me how something apparently easy might be turned out so damn time consumer.

-> My goas: dispatch a custom event from a selection with custom parameter.
+> My goal: dispatch a custom event from a selection with custom parameter.

-Assume you have a selection:
+Let's assume you have a selection:

 ```javascript
 var circles = d3.selectAll('circle')